department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/vaos-service-integration/vaos-service-integration-release-plan.md

 ### Planning

 - Desired date:
-  - _VAOS Service Integration Code will be deployed to production on 08/02/22 preferably early morning (after 3am and prior to 8am)_
+  - _VAOS Service Integration Code will be deployed to production on 07/29/22_
 - How will you make the product available in production while limiting the number of users who can find/access it:
   - _During this phase, code will be deployed to production but all feature flags will be disabled.
 Commmunity Care appointment requests will continue to be sent to Scheduling Manager_
 - What metrics-based criteria will you look at before advancing rollout to the next stage ("success criteria")?: